Bosch-0/Project-Muggle/README.md

 This document will be updated and grow as projects finish and time goes.

 ## Goals
-The primary goal is to bridge the gap between the Bitcoin Core community and the Bitcoin Design community by establishing solid foundations that developers and designers can build upon.
+The primary goal is to bridge the gap between the Bitcoin Core community and the Bitcoin Design community by establishing design foundations that developers and designers can build upon.

 ### General goals
-- Establish a design system for Bitcoin Core to:
+- Establish a design system for Bitcoin Core:
-  - Assist with on-boarding new designers and developers.
+  - This will assist with on-boarding new designers and developers.
   - Streamline the design and development process and contribution.

-- Contribute incremental, conservative but impactful UI/UX changes to the Bitcoin Core GUI.
-This will help establish design flows that will be apart of the design system.
+- Contribute incremental, conservative but impactful UI/UX changes to the Bitcoin Core (mostly the GUI / website).
+Doing designs alongside establishing foundations will be a good litmus test for various workflows and practices.

 - Be an active design focused PR reviewer for the Bitcoin Core GUI repo.